 For those of you who did not follow this case, it may read like just another Christian financial scandal.
 I did follow it closely, and read almost all of the federal court filings.
 In the end, it was undisputed that the amount of money in question was reportedly less than $50,000 in unpaid taxes that were allegedly owed over a several year period.
 What was at first supposed to be a multi-million dollar income tax evasion scheme, was reduced to likely $15,000 or less per year.
 It hardly constitutes fraud on a grand scale as was suggested.
 Lynne, Phil’s wife, was acquitted of all charges.
 Sadly, Lynne’s mom (Chris Blankenship) who was also implicated, died just before the trial.
 Based on Lynne’s acquittal, Mrs. Blankenship would have likely been acquitted as well.

-It should also be noted that Driscoll’s attorneys attempted to provide evidence that would have offset the remaining tax liability if Driscoll was given tax credit for his home being counted as the ministry’s parsonage.
+It should also be noted that Driscoll’s attorneys attempted to provide evidence that would have offset the remaining tax liability if Driscoll was given income tax credit for his home being counted as the ministry’s parsonage.
 This evidence was not allowed by the judge.
 So, in reality this whole matter came down to probably just sloppy accounting.
 I believe that in the end if everything were properly accounted for, Phil Driscoll might have ended up with no unpaid tax liability at all.

 The government has created a complicated tax code that most people simply can not comply with.
 If you attempt to operate a non-profit organization, you need a team of lawyers and accountants and are still likely to make legitimate mistakes.
 The real crime here is our complicated tax system.
 The IRS has hundreds of agents that are charged with investigating Christian organizations.
 No other group is under more scrutiny.